 With the text to column tool in Excel, you may easily split cell information separated by commas, spaces, or other delimiters.
 You might be interested in learning how to separate columns in Excel using formulas.
 In this tutorial, we will show how to split column in Excel by First space.

-6 Easy Steps to Split Column by First Space in Excel
+How to Split Column by First Space in Excel: 6 Easy Steps

 In the example below, we’ve included a data collection with many Customer Names and their Order IDs in the same cell.
 We wish to split or separate the Order ID and Customer Names into two independent columns for obvious reasons.